What is Speaking in Tongues?

 6) Why do some people’s tongues sound so repetitive?
 This topic is explored in detail in the Speaking in Tongues book.
 However, the short (and obvious) answer is that the tongue is repetitive because the speaker is saying the same thing over and over.
 Think about how many times we use the same words repetitively when praying in our native tongue: “Heavenly Father, Dear God, Jesus, Holy Spirit, thank you, please, help, bless, provide, lead, give us, etc.”

 7) Can today’s believers speak or pray in an earthly language that is unknown to them?
-Some believers in modern times share testimonies of praying or speaking in a tongue, only to have someone nearby come up and ask them how or where they learned Hebrew, Mandarin, Farsi, etc.
+Yes.
+Believers in modern times share testimonies of praying or speaking in a tongue, only to have someone nearby come up and ask them how or where they learned Hebrew, Mandarin, Farsi, etc. This is what the Bible refers to when it says that tongues are a sign for unbelievers.
+The unbeliever is experiencing something miraculous which confirms the divine nature of the message, enabling them to see the truth of the Gospel.

 8) How do I get started speaking in tongues?
 Getting started involves yielding yourself to the Lord, asking Him to give you spiritual gifts, and possibly having others pray over you to receive spiritual gifts.
 The chapter called “The Baptism of the Holy Spirit” should be quite helpful to you, and it is available for free in the download above.
 It is one of the chapters included in the free excerpt.